Davopotron/Organizer-frontend/README.md

 # Organizer-Frontend

 ## Overview:
-Organize and tackle your todo's in life with Organizer, which will show you where all your needs are for your convenience!
-This app will find the location of where your organized listed items are, so you can plan out exactly where to go to accomplish your todo's efficiently.
+Organize and tackle your todos in life with Organizer, which will show you where all your needs are for your convenience!
+This app will find the location of where your organized listed items are, so you can plan out exactly where to go to accomplish your todos efficiently.

 # Organizer

+## Organizer-Frontend
+1. Have a landing homepage where clients can learn about the app and navigate website (once they're registered and logged-in)
+2. Register/login to use app's features
+3. Create organized, helpful lists with specifying descriptions to accomplish needs/todos to a "My List" page
+4. Use "Near Me" map feature to locate list items

 ## MVP:
-- Can create an account in order to:
+- Can create an account so that:
-- Users can create organized, helpful lists to accomplish needs/todo's to a "My List" page
+  - Users can create lists in the "My Lists" page
-- Users can edit their "My Lists'" names as needed
+  - Users can edit their list names as needed
   - Users can delete their lists
+  - Users can add/edit descriptions to their lists
-- Users can add/remove items from their list
+  - Users can go into a specific list and add comma-delimited items
-- Users can edit their list items
+  - Users can edit their list items from those lists
+  - Users can remove items from a specific list
-- Users can use the "Near Me"'s search bar to access lists, so that that list's items may appear on the map, at the location(s) where those items can be found
+  - Users can use the "Near Me"'s search bar to access lists, so that that list's items may appear on the map, at the location(s) where those items can be found with pertinent info

-## Technical Challenges:
-- Third party integration
-- Store rendering on "Near Me" map feature, based on list items

 ## Stretch Goals:
 - List sharing among users